 All of the characters suffer when they forget that the "etiquette" of true adoration is not elevation or even elegance - it is descent.
 A readiness to stoop for love.
 A recognition that, as T.S.
 Eliot said, “the way up is the way down.”

-I see in “Downton” the struggle to live as Isaiah 57:15 would have us live: “in the high and holy places, but also with the low-spirited, the spirit-crushed.”
+I see in Downton the struggle to model our lives after the God of Isaiah 57:15, who lives “in a high and holy place, but also with the one who is contrite and lowly in spirit.”
 This struggle does more than allure us, but allows so many of us to relate.
 Its best scenes explore the subtle incarnations of this low-high tension in simple gestures between master and servant, from the buttoning of a jacket to a laugh shared.
 And with the second season starting off just as World War I begins, it's plain the whole household will have new and painful lessons to learn about honor, sacrifice and descent.